weaselkeeper/infoquery/README.md

 Basically, anything that has mail as part of it's fqdn.
 Does not currently understand file globbing or RE

+Also, if infoblox doesn't create a host object as the result of dhcp lease, it won't show up in this query.

 ├── config
 │   └── infoquery.conf